 A. NO CHANGE

-Because controversial and beloved are both adjectives, you do not need a comma between them.
+In this case, cheap and efficient are both adjectives, so no comma is necessary.
 The answer is therefore D.

 You can also think of the rule this way: comma + but/yet = period.